 To start, you’ll need a line, area, or bar chart displaying a number over time.
 (If you need help with that, check out the page on asking questions.)

 Now we need to set up a goal line.
-To do that, open up the visualization settings by clicking the gear icon next to the dropdown where you chose your chart type.
+To do that, open up the visualization settings by clicking the Settings button in the bottom-left.
 Then click on the Display tab, and turn on the “Show goal” setting.
 Choose a value for your goal and click Done.

-Save your question, then click on the menu button in the top right of the screen and click on “Get alerts about this.”
+Save your question, then click on the bell icon in the bottom-right of the screen.

 This is where you’ll get to choose a few things:

 Click Done, and your alert will be all set up!
 You’ll get an email confirmation, too.
-If you need to edit or unsubscribe from the alert you set up, just open up that same menu.
-It’ll say “Alerts are on,” so just click that, and you’ll see the Edit and Unsubscribe buttons.
+If you need to edit or unsubscribe from the alert you set up, just click that same icon.
+You’ll see the Edit and Unsubscribe buttons.
 This is also where you’ll see alerts about this question that administrators might have added you to.

 Setting up this kind of alert is really similar to setting up a goal line alert.
 First, create a question that returns a single number as its result, then choose the Progress Bar chart type from the Visualization menu.
-Click the gear to select a goal value, click Done, then save your question.
+Open the settings menu to select a goal value, click Done, then save your question.

-Next, open up the menu in the top-right, click “Get alerts about this,” and you’ll see that same screen of options for when you want to get alerts about this progress bar.
+Next, click the bell icon in the bottom-right and you’ll see that same screen of options for when you want to get alerts about this progress bar.

 Lastly, you can get an alert when one of your saved questions returns any result.
 This kind of alert is the most useful if you have a question that doesn’t usually return any results, but you just want to know when it does.
 For example, you might have a table called